Theater billboard

 No hay anuncios

-— Now I will always greatly respect people who do monologues, because the work really multiplies exponentially.
-I've needed many months just to memorize all the text.
+— Now I will always have great respect for people who do monologues, because the work really multiplies exponentially.
+It has taken me many months just to memorize all the text.
 I've been doing it little by little, it was the only way.
-And then there's also the work of understanding all the characters, giving them a body, knowing how to build them and knowing where they look, because really nothing exists, I'm all alone there.
+And then there's also the work of understanding all the characters, giving them a body, knowing how to build them and knowing where they're looking, because really nothing exists, I'm all alone there.
 It's been like climbing a very high mountain from a small path, step by step.

 Cargando